tanishqjasoria/KRSSG/README.md

 # STM32
-This repo contains various sample codes and librabies for various STM32 micro-controllers.
+This repo contains sample codes and librabies for different STM32 micro-controllers.